hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - benefit:
     - visibility: linking the IP address, MAC address and port of the device
     - identity-based service: dynamically deliver customized services based on the MAC address of an endpoint
-    - Access control at the edge
+    - access control at the edge
     - fallback or standalone authentication
     - device authentication: <span style="color: #bb6600;">authenticating devices not capable of 802.1X</span>
   - MAB request attributes w/ Cisco switches